isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 ``service`` is a list of the servers at which the control command is targeted.
 In the example above, the control command is targeted at the DHCPv4 server.
-In most cases, the CA will simply forward this command to the DHCPv4 server for processing via a UNIX domain socket.
-Sometimes, the command including a service value may also be processed by the CA, if the CA is running a hooks library which handles such a command for the given server.
-As an example, the hooks library loaded by the CA may perform some operations on the database, such as adding host reservations, modifying leases, etc. An advantage of performing DHCPv4-specific administrative operations in the CA, rather than forwarding it to the DHCPv4 server, is the ability to perform these operations without disrupting the DHCPv4 service, since the DHCPv4 server doesn't have to stop processing DHCP messages to apply changes to the database.
-Nevertheless, these situations are rather rare and, in most cases, when the ``service`` parameter contains a name of the service the commands are simply forwarded by the CA. The forwarded command includes the ``service`` parameter but this parameter is ignored by the receiving server.
+In most cases, the CA simply forwards this command to the DHCPv4 server for processing via a UNIX domain socket.
+Sometimes, the command including a service value may also be processed by the CA, if the CA is running a hook library which handles such a command for the given server.
+As an example, the hook library loaded by the CA may perform some operations on the database, such as adding host reservations, modifying leases, etc. An advantage of performing DHCPv4-specific administrative operations in the CA, rather than forwarding it to the DHCPv4 server, is the ability to perform these operations without disrupting the DHCPv4 service, since the DHCPv4 server does not have to stop processing DHCP messages to apply changes to the database.
+Nevertheless, these situations are rather rare; in most cases, when the ``service`` parameter contains a name of the service, the commands are simply forwarded by the CA. The forwarded command includes the ``service`` parameter, but this parameter is ignored by the receiving server.
 This parameter is only meaningful to the CA.

 If the command received by the CA does not include a ``service``